-Our experience in Prague was vastly different than Iceland.
-In Iceland we were often sightseeing in rural areas, so we didn’t have many barriers to the language or culture.
+Our experience in Prague was vastly different than Iceland’s.
+In Iceland we often sightsaw in rural areas, so we didn’t have many barriers to the language or culture.
 While there were other tourists around in Iceland, we didn’t typically interact.
-However, being in the midst of Prague changed that all of that.
+However, being in the midst of Prague changed all of that.

 |Do you speak English?||Mluvite anglicky?|